Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 If your dog spends most of their time in neighborhoods or parks with strong cell coverage, this simpler setup may be more comfortable.
 You don’t carry extra devices.
 You just check your phone.

 But if you frequently lose cell service, the LTE model won’t solve that.
-That’s when radio systems shine.
+That’s where a Garmin Alpha dog tracker system has a clear advantage, since it can continue tracking without relying entirely on cellular coverage.

 How These Garmin Setups Perform in the Real World